 Some focuses of this initiative include enabling collaborative live performances, master classes, and remote auditions in the performing arts.
 Outreach is underway to the museum and library community, film departments, and language instruction centers.
 Partnerships have been formed with vendors to foster development in these arenas, and active working groups are addressing relevant issues in arts and humanities applications over Internet2.

 One of the primary tools the Arts & Humanities Initiative uses is LOLA, a Low Latency audio and videoconferencing technology that enables real-time, simultaneous, live musical performances across long distances.
-This technology is made possible by the, a 100 gigabit network connecting advanced research and education networks.
+This technology is made possible by the Internet2 Innovation Platform, a 100 gigabit network connecting advanced research and education networks.
 Click the Past Events tab to see ways artists have used LOLA technology.

 The fourth European Network Performing Arts Production workshop was hosted by the University of Music and Performing Arts Vienna (mdw) with local technical support provided by ACOnet, the Austrian National Research and Education Network (NREN) on March 12-14, 2013, in Vienna, Austria.
 As with the previous European events, the workshop was coordinated by TERENA and Internet2, with additional technical expertise provided by GARR, the Italian NREN, CESCA, which manages the regional network in Catalonia (Anella Cientifica) and mdw.
 It was a mix of hands-on audio/video production techniques and presentations of networking aspects of producing high quality transmissions of various Performing Arts.
 View the agenda, or learn more about logistics and registration